m-holton/match_samples/README.md

 ## Plugin Visualizers
 These functions are the visualizers that can users call using the plugin.
+They are defined in match_samples.py.

 1. subsetting
    - Subsets a metadata object then outputs a visualization of the augmented metadata to a file